-Applicants must complete and submit all attachments listed below in the Personal, Research, Academic and Additional Components to research@heartandstroke.ca.
-Applicants may submit the application attachments in English or French.
-All attachments should be single-spaced using either 12-point Times New Roman or 11-point Arial font.
+The required application attachments are listed below in the Personal, Research, Academic and Additional Components.
+Attachments may be completed in English or French.
+All application attachments must be in PDF format, single-spaced using either 12-point Times New Roman or 11-point Arial font.
 Condensed type or spacing is not acceptable.
 Margins should be set at 1.87 cm (3/4 inch) all around.
-All attachments must be uploaded to research@heartandstroke.ca.

 Applicants should use the following style for labelling their files:

-Application Attachment_LAST NAME, First Name of Applicant_Date of Submission
+Application Attachment\LAST NAME, First Name of Applicant\Date of Submission